 The cervical nerves from C5 to C8, as well as the first thoracic nerve from T1, are intertwined and branch out to the arms and fingers.
 These five nerve roots join and diverge after exiting the cervical spine, forming ‘…three trunks, six divisions (three anterior and three posteriors), three cords, and five branches.’
 The five branches are the musculocutaneous nerve, axillary nerve, radial nerve, median nerve, and ulnar nerve.
 These nerves control the motor activities in the upper extremity muscles and disseminate the signals from the spinal cord down to the fingertips.
 Going through the given picture will give a clear idea.

 As we have seen in the beginning, multiple factors could cause brachial plexus injury.
 Let’s go through them.

 - Birth injury: Since their muscles and nerves are delicate, newborns might sustain brachial plexus damage during delivery.
 Not every delivery is risk-free.
-In certain situations, the baby’s shoulder may become trapped inside the mother’s pubic cavity, owing to the child’s enormous weight, lengthy labor, breeched state of the infant in the womb, or inappropriate dilation of the pubic bones.
+In certain situations, the baby’s shoulder may become trapped inside the mother’s pubic cavity owing to the child’s enormous weight, lengthy labor, breached state of the infant in the womb, or inappropriate dilation of the pubic bones.
 When a doctor or nurse pulls the baby out by holding the head, the brachial plexus might be injured.

 - Cancer or cancer treatments: Cancerous or tumorous development in the area of the brachial plexus can have a harmful impact on the nerves.
-Radiation therapy for cancer can harm brachial plexus nerve fibres in some circumstances.
+Radiation therapy for cancer can harm brachial plexus nerve fibers in some circumstances.

 - Traumatic accidents: Any type of traumatic event can harm the brachial plexus.
 Motorcycle accidents, bicycle accidents, slips and falls, automobile accidents, and even gunshots can cause nerve damage.